-If you own the films on Blu-ray or UHD Blu-ray, this isn’t a problem, but what if you prefer your movies not to take up any space in your living room.
-Not that long ago, it was nearly impossible to watch anything with Star Wars online, unless you were watching a parody video on YouTube.
+If you own the films on Blu-ray or UHD Blu-ray, this isn’t a problem, but what if you prefer your movies not to take up any space in your living room?
+It wasn’t all that long ago that it was nearly impossible to watch anything with Star Wars in its name online, unless you were watching a parody video on YouTube.
 Fortunately, things have changed, and while you may need to look to different services depending on the movie you want to see, it’s possible to watch all the Star Wars you could want using a TV and your internet connection.
 Let’s run through your options.

 (Note: These recommendations are for U.S. residents.
-International availability will vary by region.)
+International availability varies by region.)

 Streaming via subscription

 It would be great if we could all just log into our Netflix accounts and queue up our favorite Star Wars films.
 Unfortunately, Disney/LucasFilm knows how valuable the franchise is, and only a few of its movies are available via the popular service.
 In fact, Disney is creating its own streaming service, set to debut in 2019, to further cash in on the franchise, among its many other properties.
 Once that’s up, we expect all (or at least most) of the Star Wars movies to be available there.

 Fortunately, if you’re looking to watch the latest proper entry in the series, you’re in luck.
 Star Wars: Episode VIII — The Last Jedi became available on the service in June, joining Rogue One: A Star Wars Story, which has been on the service since 2017.